Search by Keyword

 Geoff Emerick continues: “It seemed to take John a long time to get up the stairs; he was moving as if he were in slow motion.
 When he finally walked through the doorway into the control room, I noticed that he had a strange, glazed look on his face.
 Gazing vacantly around the room, Lennon completely ignored the three of us.
 He appeared to be searching for something, but didn’t seem to know what it was.
 Suddenly he threw his head back and began staring intently at the ceiling, awestruck.
 With some degree of difficulty, he finally got a few not especially profound words out: ‘Wow, look at that.’
 Our necks cranked upward, but all we saw was…a ceiling.”

 “’Come on, John, I know a way up the back stairs,’ George Martin said soothingly, leading the befuddled Beatle out of the room…George Martin returned to the control room, alone…’Where’s John?’
 Paul asked…George Martin turned on the talkback mic.
 ‘I left him up on the roof, looking at the stars.’
 ‘Ah, you mean like Vince Hill?'
 Paul joked.
-Vince Hill was a schmaltzy singer who was currently topping the charts with a sappy version of the song ‘Edelweiss’ (from ‘The Sound Of Music), which Paul and George Harrison immediately began singing boisterously.”
+Vince Hill was a schmaltzy singer who was currently topping the charts with a sappy version of the song ‘Edelweiss’ (featured in ‘The Sound Of Music’), which Paul and George Harrison immediately began singing boisterously.”

 “A second or two later, it dawned on them: John was tripping on LSD and George Martin has left him up on the roof alone!
 As if they were actors in an old-fashioned silent movie, the two Beatles executed a perfectly timed double take and then bolted up the stairs together, full speed, in a frantic dash to retrieve their compatriot.
 They knew all too well that the (EMI) rooftop had only a narrow parapet and that, in his lysergically altered state, John could easily step over the edge and plummet thirty feet to the pavement below.
 Mal (Evans) and Neil (Aspinall) followed closely behind, and a few tense minutes later, everyone reappeared in the control room…thankfully with a bewildered Lennon in tow, still in one piece.
 Nobody castigated George Martin for his poor decision, born, to be fair, out of naiveté, but arrangements were quickly made for John to be driven home and the session ended soon afterward.”